-Net cash provided by financing activities was \$2.4 million for the 26 weeks ended June 29, 2019 compared to net cash used in financing activities of \$2.8 million for the same period of 2018.
-The increase was primarily driven by our debt repayments and offering cost payments, offset in part by the proceeds from our initial public offering, net of underwriting discounts and commissions paid.
+Net cash used in financing activities was \$1.6 million for the 39 weeks ended September 28, 2019 compared to net cash used in financing activities of \$4.1 million for the same period of 2018.
+The decrease was due primarily to proceeds from our initial public offering, net of underwriting discounts and commissions paid, partially offset by debt repayments and offering cost payments.
 As described above, in June 2019, using the net proceeds from our initial public offering and excess cash on hand, we repaid in full the \$150.0 million principal amount outstanding under the Second Lien Credit Agreement and prepaid a portion of the amount outstanding under our First Lien Credit Agreement totaling \$248.0 million principal amount.